KDL-umass/CausalGPSLC.jl/docs/src/index.md

 ```@meta
-CurrentModule = GPSLC
+CurrentModule = CausalGPSLC
 ```
 Gaussian Processes with Structured Latent Confounders
 =====================================================

-`GPSLC.jl` is a Julia package for semi-parametric causal effect estimation with structured latent confounding.
+`CausalGPSLC.jl` is a Julia package for semi-parametric causal effect estimation with structured latent confounding.
 It provides interfaces for performing causal inference over the latent variables and Gaussian process parameters to produce accurate causal effect estimates.

 The original GP-SLC paper can be found here: [http://proceedings.mlr.press/v119/witty20a/witty20a.pdf](http://proceedings.mlr.press/v119/witty20a/witty20a.pdf).